rishabh11336/Youtube-Subtitle/README.md

 | large  |   1550 M   |        N/A         |      `large`       |    ~10 GB     |       1x       |

 The `.en` models for English-only applications tend to perform better, especially for the `tiny.en` and `base.en` models.
 We observed that the difference becomes less significant for the `small.en` and `medium.en` models.
-4. **Download and Transcribe:** Click the "Download and Transcribe" button to start the process.
-5. **View and Download Transcription Files:** Once the transcription is complete, you can view and download the `.srt`, `.txt`, and `.tsv` files.

 ## Project Structure